NHERI-SimCenter/BRAILS/brails/modules/Foundation_Classification/README.rst

 Execute with pretrained model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+The detect code will download approximately 300 mb in required model weight files on its first start.
 Detection on a single image or all images in a folder is started in the same way.
 The default classifier
 with the provided checkpoint expects as input, given with --image-path, either a single image or
 a folder which will be searched for images.
 One way of improving detection is to mask the parts